TripleWhy/EtoErrorDemo/README.md

 # EtoErrorDemo
 Demonstrates an issue with Scrollables in WPF when display scaling is enabled.

-Executed on windows 10 with WPF and display scaling set to 125% or 150%.
+Executed on windows 10 with WPF and display scaling set to 125%.